nroduit/nroduit.github.io/content/basics/commands.en.md

 weight: 50
 ---

 The commands listed below can be applied at start-up or in a telnet session.
-All the commands starting with "dcmview2d:" allow to drive Weasis and are not adapted to be used at start-up.
+All the commands starting with "dcmview2d:" allow you to drive Weasis and are not adapted to be used at start-up.

 {{% notice info %}}
 This page matches to Weasis 3.5.1 or higher.
 The syntax of usage comes from [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html).